SciTokens¶

 Audience¶

-The Audience of a token (encoded in the aud
+The Audience of a token (the aud

 claim) is the service that a token is authorised to acccess.